Selected Results

 $58,482,347 Judgment, $5,265,144 Judgment

-Jeffrey J. Downey was lead trial counsel in In re Lorazepam & Clorazepate antitrust litigation, civil No. 99-276 where he, along with a team of lawyers from his prior firm, Robins Kaplan Miller and Ciresi, L.L.P., represented Blue Cross Blue Shield of Massachusetts and Minnesota.
-These Plaintiffs had alleged that Defendants, including one of the Country’s largest generic drug manufacturers Mylan Pharmaceuticals Inc., had conspired to prevent generic competition for two popular anti-anxiety medications, Lorazepam, the generic equivalent of Ativan and Clorazepate, the generic equivalent of Tranxene.
+Jeffrey J. Downey was lead trial counsel in an antitrust case venued in Washington DC, civil No. 99-276 where he, along with a team of lawyers from his prior firm, Robins Kaplan Miller and Ciresi, L.L.P., represented Blue Cross Blue Shield of Massachusetts and Minnesota.
+These Plaintiffs had alleged that Defendants, including one of the Country’s largest generic drug manufacturers Mylan Pharmaceuticals Inc., had conspired to prevent generic competition for two popular anti-anxiety medications.
 Defendants effectively cut off the supply of raw materials to Mylan’s competitors then increased the drugs prices, in some markets, by over 2000%.
 Many uninsured consumers, including elderly patients on fixed incomes, found that they were no longer able to afford these popular drugs that they had become reliant upon.
 At trial, Mylan’s senior Vice President was quoted by one Mylan former employees who had relayed various complaints that customers raised after the enormous price increases.
 “F… the customers” said the V.P., they don’t set pricing.

 The Jury awarded all of plaintiff’s projected economic damages and found that Defendants Mylan, Gyma Labs and Cambrex corporation had violated state antitrust laws.
 The verdict was eventually trebled under Massachusetts state law, resulting in a final judgment of $58,482,347.00 on behalf of Blue Cross Blue Shield of Massachusetts, and a $5,265,114 verdict on behalf of Blue Cross Blue Shield of Minnesota.
 Defendants have promised to appeal the case.